 '''

 trqauthd -d

 trqauthd -D

 trqauthd -F

-trqauthd --logfile dir
+trqauthd --logfile_dir

 trqauthd -n

 '''

-The trgauthd daemon, introduced in Torque 4.0.0, replaced the pbs iff authentication process.
-When users connect to pbs server by calling one of the Torque utilities or by using the Torque APIs, the new user connection must be authorized by a trusted entity which runs as root.
-The advantage of trgauthd's doing this rather than pbs iff is that trgauthd is resident. meaning you do not need to be loaded every time a connection is made; multi-threaded; scalable; and more easily adapted to new functionality than pbs iff.
+The trqauthd daemon, introduced in Torque 4.0.0, replaced the pbs_iff authentication process.
+When users connect to pbs_server by calling one of the Torque utilities or by using the Torque APIs, the new user connection must be authorized by a trusted entity, which runs as root.
+The advantage of trqauthd's doing this rather than pbs_iff is that trqauthd is resident, meaning you do not need to be loaded every time a connection is made; multi-threaded; scalable; and more easily adapted to new functionality than pbs_iff .

-Beginning in Torque 4.2.6, trgauthd can remember the currently active pbs server host, enhancing high availability functionality.
-Previously, trgauthd tried to connect to each host in the TORQUE HOME/<server name> file until it could successfully connect.
+Beginning in Torque 4.2.6, trqauthd can remember the currently active pbs_server host, enhancing high availability functionality.
+Previously, trqauthd tried to connect to each host in the TORQUE_HOME/<server_name> file until it could successfully connect.
 Because it now remembers the active server, it tries to connect to that server first.
-If it fails to connect, it will go through the <server name> file and try to connect to a host where an active pbs server is running.
+If it fails to connect, it will go through the <server_name> file and try to connect to a host where an active pbs_server is running.